syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.shape.multiplicity.target.optional `boolean`
 {:#members:connectors-shape-multiplicity-target-optional}

 Defines the target label to connector.
-Applicable, if the connector is of type "BPMN"
+Applicable, if the connector is of type "UML"

 #### Default Value: